35 Best Things to do in Paphos Cyprus

 Some of the tombs are similar to those found in Alexandria, which shows the very close relationship between the two cities during the Hellenistic period.

-One of the best reasons the tourists flock to Cyprus are the beaches.
-With more than 50 kilometres of coastline with 27 beaches and 12 of which are Blue Flag Cyprus cannot be beaten for a perfect beach holiday.
+One of the best reasons the tourists flock to Cyprus is the beaches.
+With more than 50 kilometres of coastline with 27 beaches and 12 of which are, Blue Flag Cyprus cannot be beaten for a perfect beach holiday.

-The best ones for tourists are between Paphos Town and Cape Drepanon.
+The best beaches for tourists are between Paphos Town and Cape Drepanon.
 There are so many to choose from but one of the most popular is Coral Bay in Pegeia Cyprus.

 On the eastern side of Paphos is the lovely Alykes Beach with plenty of good facilities, making it a top choice for holidaymakers with children in tow.

 Faros Beach can be spotted due to the large lighthouse on the beach.
 This is a very popular beach with lots of sun lounger’s volleyball areas and a football field.
-This is a fabulous beach for diving and snorkeling because sofa the beautiful clear waters.
+This is a fabulous beach for diving and snorkelling because of the beautiful clear waters.
 Just around the corner of the beautiful sandy beach is the UNESCO World Heritage Site Tomb of the Kings

 Corallia Beach is one of the most popular beaches in the north of Paphos.
 This is a great swimming beach and there is a protected area for children to swim in.
 There are loads of loungers to rent for the day and a nice beach restaurant.

 For a less crowded beach, a short 8km drive to Kissonerga is called for.
 Kissonerga has a really nice little beach, which rarely sees a visitor as it is out of the way.
 But if you are making a trip to Lara beach to see the nesting turtles (it is 25 km north of Paphos) make a stop at Kissonerga.

 St. Paul’s Pillars